-Brokerage commissions (net of any reimbursements described below) paid on portfolio transactions for the fiscal years ended October 31, 2024, 2023 and 2022 amounted to \$9,854,000, \$8,055,000 and \$7,341,000, respectively.
+Brokerage commissions (net of any reimbursements described below) paid on portfolio transactions for the fiscal years ended December 31, 2024, 2023 and 2022 amounted to \$15,931,000, \$14,690,000 and \$11,842,000, respectively.
 The investment adviser is reimbursing the fund for all amounts collected into the commission sharing arrangement.
-For the fiscal years ended October 31, 2024, 2023 and 2022, the investment adviser reimbursed the fund \$889,000, \$826,000 and \$913,000, respectively, for commissions paid to broker-dealers through a commission sharing arrangement to compensate such broker-dealers for research services.
-Changes in the dollar amount of brokerage commissions paid by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions used to pay for research services through a commission sharing arrangement.
+For the fiscal years ended December 31, 2024, 2023 and 2022, the investment adviser reimbursed the fund \$1,280,000, \$1,500,000 and \$1,105,000 for commissions paid to broker-dealers through a commission sharing arrangement to compensate such broker-dealers for research services.
+Changes in the dollar amount of brokerage commissions borne by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions borne by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions borne by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions borne by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions borne by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions borne by the fund over the last three fiscal years resulted from changes in the volume of trading activity and/or the amount of commissions used to pay for research services through a commission sharing arrangement.

 The fund is required to disclose information regarding investments in the securities of its "regular" broker-dealers (or parent companies of its regular broker-dealers) that derive more than 15% of their revenue from broker-dealer, underwriter or investment adviser activities.
-A regular broker-dealer is (a) one of the 10 broker-dealers that received from the fund the largest amount of brokerage commissions by participating, directly or indirectly, in the fund's portfolio transactions during the fund's most recently completed fiscal year; (b) one of the 10 broker-dealers that engaged as principal in the largest dollar amount of portfolio transactions of the fund during the fund's most recently completed fiscal year; or (c) one of the 10 broker-dealers that sold the largest amount of securities of the fund during the fund's most recently completed fiscal year.
+A regular broker-dealer is (a)

+one of the 10 broker-dealers that received from the fund the largest amount of brokerage commissions by participating, directly or indirectly, in the fund's portfolio transactions during the fund's most recently completed fiscal year; (b) one of the 10 broker-dealers that engaged as principal in the largest dollar amount of portfolio transactions of the fund during the fund's most recently completed fiscal year; or (c) one of the 10 broker-dealers that engaged as principal dealers that sold the largest amount of securities of the fund during the fund's most recently completed fiscal year.

 At the end of the fund's most recently completed fiscal year, the fund's regular broker-dealers included J.P.
 Morgan Securities LLC, Morgan Stanley & Co.
-LLC, RBC Capital Markets LLC and Wells Fargo Securities, LLC.
+LLC and Wells Fargo Securities, LLC.
 At the end of the fund's most recently completed fiscal year, the fund held equity securities of J.P.
-Morgan Securities LLC in the amount of \$2,118,106,000, Morgan Stanley & Co.
-LLC in the amount of \$809,818,000, RBC Capital Markets LLC in the amount of \$41,186,000 and Wells Fargo Securities, LLC in the amount of \$794,406,000.
+Morgan Securities LLC in the amount of \$1,564,510,000, Morgan Stanley & Co.
+LLC in the amount of \$1,432,254,000 and Wells Fargo Securities, LLC in the amount of \$748,432,000.